numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 After organizing and defining these, we need to:

-- Define the user API necessary to customize both of the above points.
+- Define the user API for customizing both of the above points.
 - Allow convenient reuse of existing functionality.
   For example a DType representing physical units, such as meters, should be able to fall back to NumPy's existing math implementations.

 This NEP details how these requirements will be achieved in NumPy:

-- All DType specific functionality currently part of the ufunc definition will be defined as part of a new `ArrayMethod`_ object.
+- All DTyper-specific functionality currently part of the ufunc definition will be defined as part of a new `ArrayMethod`_ object.
   This ``ArrayMethod`` object will be the new, preferred, way to describe any function operating on arrays.